Welcome to the Power Farming Cup

 What is it?

-There’s more to rugby than just winning.
-It’s about being part of a team, supporting each other, learning to come back from defeat and taking pride in the progress.
-Playing rugby should be character-building – in the very best sense.
+There's more to rugby than just winning.
+It’s about being part of a team, supporting each other and taking pride in the progress of the team that you’re part of.
+Playing rugby should be character building – in the very best sense.

 View terms and conditions